-Appointed on 1 December 2017, the current Governing Authority's term of office runs to 30 November 2022 (extended to 30 September 2023).
+Appointed on 1 December 2017, the current Governing Authority's term of office runs to 30 November 2022.
 In accordance with recommendations from previous reviews, the membership was reduced to 29 with a streamlined meeting schedule.
 There is now greater external representation on Governing Authority and a requirement that at least one external member bring senior, high-level leadership experience in academia to the authority.
 A revised committee structure was put in place taking into account best practice, effectiveness and efficiency.
-Full details of membership and committee structure is available here.
-The next Governing Authority will be appointed on 1 October 2023.
+Full details of membership and committee structure is available <a href="https://example.com/here-example.com/